 Other transactions that may be defined as a cash advance on your credit card

-Buying stocks and shares or cryptocurrency.
-Your card provider is likely to consider this a cash advance.
+- Buying stocks and shares.
+Your card provider may consider this a cash advance.

 Where can I find the cash advance fees and charges for my credit card?